Willson Contreras Player Props: Cardinals vs. Nationals

 - Contreras is hitting .201 with 12 doubles, eight home runs and 27 walks.

-- Contreras has reached base via a hit in 32 games this season (of 64 played), and had multiple hits in 14 of those games.

-- He has hit a home run in six games this year (9.4%), leaving the park in 3.1% of his trips to the dish.
+- He has homered in six games this season (9.2%), leaving the park in 3% of his chances at the plate.

-- In 19 games this year (29.7%), Contreras has picked up an RBI, and in four of those games (6.3%) he had more than one.
+- Contreras has driven in a run in 20 games this year (30.8%), including four games with more than one RBI (6.2%).
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.